World IVF Day 2024: Celebrating Embryologist Day Worldwide! Jul 25, 2024 | by Miranda Stomp, Embryo Donation Case Manager

 July 25th was chosen as World IVF Day because it is the birthday of Louise Brown, the first baby ever born through in vitro fertilization (IVF).
 Louise was born in Oldham, United Kingdom, on this day in 1978.
 Since then, over 8 million babies have been born through IVF.

-Embryologists are scientists who mostly work behind the scenes in laboratories fostering the healthy growth of embryos to be used in IVF transfer or frozen for later use.
-Since the team of embryologists cares for the embryos from start to finish, they are sometimes referred to as the “caretakers” of a patient’s sperm, eggs, or embryos.
+Embryologists are scientists who work behind the scenes in laboratories, nurturing the healthy growth of embryos for IVF transfer or preservation.
+These dedicated professionals are often referred to as the “caretakers” of a patient’s sperm, eggs, or embryos, overseeing their development from start to finish.

 What Does an Embryologist Do?